A Practical 10–14 Day Family Golden Triangle Itinerary (Delhi → Agra → Jaipur)

 Where We Stayed in Jaipur

-In Jaipur we stayed at Taj Devi Ratn Resort & Spa.
-The pool, games room and spacious grounds made it feel more like a resort, which helped keep the final section of the trip relaxing rather than exhausting after several days of sightseeing.
-Our stay was half board and the food was fantastic.
+In Jaipur we stayed at Taj Devi Ratn Resort & Spa, and it was the perfect spot to relax in Jaipur.
+The pool, games room and spacious grounds made it feel much more like a resort, which helped the final days feel relaxing rather than exhausting after several busy sightseeing stops.
+Our stay was half board, and the food was excellent.

 For our full review of the hotel and why it works well for families, see: Family Stay at Taj Devi Ratn Resort & Spa Jaipur: Pool, Games, and Kid-Friendly Fun